n-arms/playpen/README.md

 Additionally, it opens up the most relevant file in the default text editor.

 ## default support
-The following settings are in place by default:

-atom is the default text editor, and language support is proved for:
+By default, atom is the default text editor, and language support is proved for:

 #### java
 Creates a Main.java file and inserts: